MinBZK/ai-validation/docs/projects/amt/reporting-standard/latest.md

         2. `state` (REQUIRED, string).
         3. `value` (REQUIRED, string).
 Description on how the measure is implemented.
         4. `version` (OPTIONAL, string).
 The version of the Algoritmekader.
-        5. `responsible_persons` (OPTIONAL, list).
-The persons responsible for execution of this measure.
+        5. `accountable_persons` (OPTIONAL, list).
+The persons who are accountable for the implementation of this measure.
             1. `name` (REQUIRED, string).
 The name of the person.
             2. `uuid` (REQUIRED, string).
 The uuid of the person.
-        6. `reviewer_persons` (OPTIONAL, list).
-The persons who review the responsible people on the execution.
+        6. `responsible_persons` (OPTIONAL, list).
+The persons responsible for the execution of this measure.
             1. `name` (REQUIRED, string).
 The name of the person.
             2. `uuid` (REQUIRED, string).
-The uuid of the person
+The uuid of the person.
-        7. `accountable_persons` (OPTIONAL, list).
-The persons who are accountable for the implementation of the measure.
+        7. `reviewer_persons` (OPTIONAL, list).
+The persons who review the responsible people on the execution.
             1. `name` (REQUIRED, string).
-The name of the person
+The name of the person.
             2. `uuid` (REQUIRED, string).
-The uuid of the person
+The uuid of the person.
 11. `labels` (OPTIONAL, list).
 This field allows to store meta information about a system.
 There can be multiple labels.
    For each label the following fields are present.